mevdschee/php-crud-api/README.md

     }
 ```

-NB: Pages that are not ordered cannot be paginated.
+NB: Since pages that are not ordered cannot be paginated, pages will be ordered by primary key.

 ### Joins